A Complete Guide - Control Flow Statements in C#

 - Throws an exception explicitly.

-throw new ExceptionType("ErrorMessage");
+throw new ExceptionType("ErrorMessage");- Example:

 int Divide(int num1, int num2) { if (num2 == 0) { throw new DivideByZeroException("Denominator cannot be zero."); } return num1 / num2; }